 Click here to access the Setting up the Project section of the Post-Award Sponsored Projects Guide, page 20.

 A separate project is established for each award.
 Each project will bear a unique PeopleSoft number assigned by the Office of Contract and Grant Accounting.
 This information is sent to the Principal Investigator and other administrative personnel at the time of award set up.
-OCGA’s website contains suggested checklists to assist the PI and administrators in setting up the award in the department.
-Project numbers are entered in Kuali as account numbers by OCGA personnel.
+OCGA personnel enter the PeopleSoft Project ID in the Account ID field of the associated Kuali award.

 Award terms may necessitate the need to establish multiple project numbers under one award.
 These include: